amoe/allen-moronuki/allen_moronuki_notes.md

 # 2020-02-03

+## Chapter exercises

+### Hangman game logic

 1. Modify the code so that you get 9 guesses. -- Done, this was just a simple constant change.

+2. Change to discriminate only against incorrect guesses.  -- Done.
+Needs as-patterns.

+3. Change it so that the last guess may still be correct.
+Couldn't reproduce this behaviour once it's changed to not count incorrect guesses.

+4. Change the program so that it only uses shorter words.
+That's just adjusting one constant.

 # 2020-01-30